Photography - MFA

 The Photography Area in the Lamar Dodd School of Art is pushing the boundaries of education in photographic fine arts.

-Spanning the history of the medium from large format cameras and historic printing processes to the latest in digital technology, mixed media and installation.
-We have a small, highly selective program, with 50 undergraduate majors and 7-8 graduate students generating innovative new work within the medium.
+Spanning the history of the medium from large format cameras and historic printing processes to the latest in digital technology, video, mixed media and installation.
+We have a small, highly selective program, with 50 undergraduate majors and 7-9 graduate students generating innovative new work within the medium.

 The small size of our program creates a unique atmosphere.
 Our close-knit community fosters a supportive environment for experimental work derived from each student'¬s goals and personal inspiration.
 Each course provides not only the technical tools of the photographic medium but also the conceptual discussions and applications to put those tools into use.
 One-on-one attention is present at all levels to support each student in their development as working artists.